BoC sees broad business recovery, sets stage for rate hike

 The bullish survey mirrors recent comments from top Bank of Canada officials, who have become increasingly convinced the economy has turned the corner from the devastating oil price collapse.

 One of the only downbeat bits of data was on the inflation front, where expectations of price increases “edged down,” according to the bank.
-Indeed, the all three of the Bank of Canada’s measures of core inflation remain well below its two per cent target.
+Indeed, all three of the Bank of Canada’s measures of core inflation remain well below its two-per-cent target.

 Among the key survey findings: